Dr Emma Boldock MB BS MA (Hons) Cantab MSc MRCP FRCPath PhD

 - to identify S. aureus components required for growth on human blood and disease

 N.B.
 Emma Boldock (née Johnson)

-- Connolly J, Boldock E, Prince LR, Renshaw SA, Whyte MK & Foster SJ (2017) The identification of Staphylococcus aureus factors required for pathogenicity and growth in human blood..
-Infect Immun.
+- Connolly J, Boldock E, Prince LR, Renshaw SA, Whyte MK & Foster SJ (2017) Identification of Staphylococcus aureus Factors Required for Pathogenicity and Growth in Human Blood.
+Infection and immunity, 85(11).
 View this article in WRRO

 - Di Bella S, Friedrich AW, García-Almodóvar E, Gallone MS, Taglietti F, Topino S, Galati V, Johnson E, D'Arezzo S & Petrosillo N (2015) Clostridium difficile infection among hospitalized HIV-infected individuals: epidemiology and risk factors: results from a case-control study (2002-2013)..
 BMC Infect Dis, 15, 194.
 View this article in WRRO

 - Forhead AJ, Jellyman JK, De Blasio MJ, Johnson E, Giussani DA, Broughton Pipkin F & Fowden AL (2015) Maternal Dexamethasone Treatment Alters Tissue and Circulating Components of the Renin-Angiotensin System in the Pregnant Ewe and Fetus.
 Endocrinology, 156(8), 3038-3046.

 - Di Bella S, Taglietti F, Iacobuzio A, Johnson E, Baiocchini A & Petrosillo N (2015) The “Delivery” of Adam.
 Mayo Clinic Proceedings, 90(4), 505-508.